 An LMS usually is the backbone of your online coaching business.
 LMS is a piece of software.
 You can host and track all the online learning processes using LMS.
 By using this digital learning platform, you can plan, implement, and assess a specific learning process.

 You can see the key features of LMS in its own abbreviation:

-L – Learning: You can create an online course and training materials for learning purpose using LMS platform.
+L – Learning: You can create an online course and training materials for learning purposes using the LMS platform.

 M – Management: You can manage courses and learners, and even improve your own efficiency using LMS.
 Above all, it’s a well-organized system where you manage the training process.

 S – System: LMS is a complete package.
-You can easily create and manage your learning system.
-And also its features such as grading, processing statistics, and preparing reports.
+You can easily create and manage your learning system and its features such as grading, processing statistics, and preparing reports.
 It provides learners access to the content and helps you evaluate the results.